Course

 Overview

-This course is designed to provide students with barriers to education and employment with both theoretical and practical skills in establishing self-employment.
+This course is designed to provide students who experience barriers to education and employment with both theoretical and practical skills in establishing self-employment.
 Students learn to assess a proposed business idea and to develop a business plan.
-The focus of the course is to support students in establishing self-employment such as a micro business.
+The focus of the course is to support students in establishing self-employment such as a micro-business.

 Topics to be explored include: